 There are huge benefits for many clients, in terms of freeing up capital, managing varying workloads, and access to good applications.
-But there are also big security concerns; and let’s be honest, a full Cloud approach is not relevant, or even feasible, to many customers right now.
+But there are also big security concerns; and let’s be honest, a full Cloud approach is not relevant like the network threat prevention solutions, or even feasible, to many customers right now.

 In many cases, a surround strategy, adding Cloud-based edge apps, does make sense, but all change needs to be justified and the risks need to be managed.